ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 ## Setting up backing stores by using the NooBaa CLI
 {: #ocs-backing-store-setup}

-After you deploy OCS, you can configure additional backing stores in your OCS storage cluster.
+After you deploy OCS, you can configure more backing stores in your OCS storage cluster.
 You can create a backing store by using any s3 compatible object store such as AWS or {{site.data.keyword.cos_full_notm}}.
 {: shortdesc}

 You can also create and manage your backing stores in the {{site.data.keyword.openshiftshort}} web console.